 PITC and AITC servers have the latest program updates and security patches.
 These updates are performed on a regular, monthly patching schedule determined by ITOPS IO.
+An additional update performed previous to this iteration was the upgrade

 Table 3 describes the preparation required by the site(s) prior to deployment.